Skip to content

 • Challenges reported by users regarding message delivery notifications and identifying reply sources

-TextMagic is an easy-to-use text messaging app that works on a pay-as-you-go basis, making it ideal for small businesses or individuals with changing texting needs.
+TextMagic is an easy-to-use text messaging app that offers a pay-as-you-go plan, making it ideal for small businesses or individuals with changing texting needs.

 With TextMagic, you can create marketing lists, access detailed reports, and receive replies to messages sent using your TextMagic number.
-Similar to other options in this list, TextMagic has two-way messaging, which allows your team members and customers to have ongoing conversations over text.
+Similar to other options on this list, TextMagic has two-way messaging, allowing team members and customers to have ongoing conversations over text.

-TextMagic also lets you create message templates for repetitive tasks like booking confirmations or appointment reminders and set up auto-replies so customers can receive real-time responses to messages as they send them.
+TextMagic also lets you create message templates for repetitive tasks like booking confirmations or appointment reminders.
+You can also set up auto-replies so customers can receive real-time responses to messages.

-TextMagic also has a confusing user interface.
-Some users, like this G2 reviewer, report confusion regarding notifications: “I don’t like that I don’t get a notification if a text message wasn’t successfully delivered.
-I would have to look at my history to see if it was delivered or not.”
+Some users like this G2 reviewer report confusion regarding notifications: “I don’t like that I don’t get a notification if a text message wasn’t successfully delivered.
+I would have to look at my history to see if it was delivered or not.

 Although TextMagic has a full suite of features tailored for business texting, consider whether it’s worth the higher costs, notification confusion, and lack of direct CRM integrations for your business.